 Reduce Migration Risks with Application Dependency Mapping

-Faddom is an agentless, self-service application mapping solution that helps you visualize your on-premise and cloud infrastructure with continuous, automatic updates — in as little as 60 minutes.
+Faddom is an agentless, self-service application mapping solution that provides clear visibility into your on-premise and cloud infrastructure in just 60 minutes.
+By mapping applications and their dependencies, Faddom helps reduce risks, optimize resources, and ensure a smooth migration.